ProtocolLLM: RTL Benchmark for SystemVerilog Generation of Communication Protocols

-Interestingly, varying Clock Polarity and Clock Phase configurations in SPI (while semantically similar) led to structurally different implementations across generations.
-This reflects a lack of canonical understanding of protocol design patterns and could affect downstream reproducibility.
+\textbf{Near-miss phenomenon.} LLMs often generated code with minor syntax yet critical functionality issues, such as failing to properly assert or de assert handshake signals, missing initial reads, or leaving ready or ack signals high indefinitely.
+While these errors do not always prevent synthesis, they often lead to functional failures during simulation or waveform analysis.
+This highlights the potential value of a “LLM + post-processing” strategy, where automated lint-fixing, formal verification, or human-in-the-loop design repair can be employed to correct subtle flaws.

-Finally, the core observation is that while LLMs might be able to generate functional code, they largely struggle with generating synthesizable code.
-This highlights the value of our staged evaluation approach, where waveform-level simulation acts as the definitive check, beyond syntax and synthesis, to catch timing violations, protocol misbehaviors, and other functional errors that don't surface during earlier stages.
+\textbf{Variation to subtle changes.} Interestingly, varying Clock Polarity (CPOL) and Clock Phase (CPHA) configurations in SPI, though semantically equivalent in behavior, often resulted in structurally different implementations across model generations.
+In some cases, models would generate a monolithic FSM for one configuration while producing a modular or decomposed FSM for another.
+This inconsistency reflects a lack of canonical understanding of protocol design patterns and suggests that models may struggle to generalize protocol semantics across parameterized variants.
+Such variability in structural representation can hinder downstream reproducibility and verification, especially in hardware design workflows that rely on predictable and uniform architecture.